Slaitroc/RicciPaoliGrisoni/RASD.md

 5. The platform generates a list of matching internships based on the CV.
 6. The platform provides feedback and suggestions to improve the CV.
 7. The Student is redirected to his account page.
+8. The platform notifies the new matching Companies through the Notification Manager.

-**Exit Conditions:** The Student's CV is uploaded and the Student is redirected to his account page.
+**Exit Conditions:** The Student's CV is uploaded.

 **Exceptions:**
 - The Student provides invalid or partial information.
-- The Student exits the page before submitting the CV.

 ### AdvertiseInternships
-**Actors:** Company
+**Actors:** Company, Notification Manager, Student

 **Entry Conditions:** The Company is logged in